garcialuis/langchaingo-demo/README.md

 ```

 5. Making API Requests:
 Once the server is running and the UI is up, users can submit product reviews via the UI.
-Pressing the button with the OpenAI logo will send the reviews to the server, which will then use OpenAI to generate a summary of the reviews and display the result on the UI.
+Pressing the button with the OpenAI logo will send a request to the server.
+Ths will trigger a request to the OpenAI API to generate a summary of the reviews.
+The summary will in turn be displayed in the UI.

 ### Future Enhancements:
 This project was created as a demo for the SOMOS AI workshop.